 I’ve only been in this industry for six years now, which I think gives me an advantage.
 I can still see things from a consumer’s perspective, and I haven’t adopted the “buyers-are-liars” mentality–yes, that’s a real term in this industry– but I am aware of how dealers can cut corners and take advantage of consumers.
 Knowing this does make shopping online sound appealing.

 For many, buying a car is the second largest purchase they will ever make.
 But for the same reasons you look at multiple homes before signing paperwork, why would you look at a car differently?
-Big tech companies know how little time you have and how terrible the buying experience often is, and so this new trend of online car shopping uses convenience as their appeal.
+Big tech companies know how little time you have and how terrible the buying experience often is, and so the new trend of online car shopping uses convenience as their appeal.
 But they too still suffer from the same issues as any other dealership, only now there is even less accountability if there are any problems.
 A good dealership should both work hard to properly service their inventory and, if a mistake is made, work to rectify it.

 This may be a bold title, but rather than ‘breaking the wheel,’ I think the answer lies in transparency.
 In nearly every other industry, the push towards small and accountable, locally owned and community driven businesses are what people want.
-And with services like Google Reviews and Yelp to help you learn who you might be dealing with, the traditional dealership model is actually the way to go… sort of.
+And with services like Google Reviews and Yelp consumers can learn who they might be dealing with, the traditional dealership model is actually the way to go… sort of.

 Independent dealers have the ability to be the best or worst place to purchase a preowned vehicle.
-At their best, an independent dealer who focuses solely on the cars they know can prep and service their cars much more efficiently and pass the savings on to the consumer; they can employ passionate, knowledgeable staff, rather than fly-by-night salespeople; and they can hold themselves, and be held, accountable for a mistake which might slip through the cracks.
+At their best an independent dealer can focus on the cars they know and can prep and service those cars much more efficiently, passing the savings on to the consumer; they can employ passionate, knowledgeable staff, rather than fly-by-night salespeople; and they can hold themselves–and be held–accountable for a mistake which might slip through the cracks.